-cside offers greater protection at a lower cost.
-A properly configured Content Security Policy (CSP) can help prevent dangerous third-party script sources from being fetched.
-With cside, you can deploy a Content Security Policy and use the cside endpoint included in your plan.
-We offer a single pane of glass to handle violations, reporting, and combined with our client-side script, give you visibility into suspicious script behavior via full client-side forensics.
+We offer greater protection at a lower cost.
+Dangerous third-party scripts can be prevented with a properly configured Content Security Policy (CSP).
+You can deploy your CSP and use the cside endpoint included in your plan.
+We offer a single pane of glass to handle violations, reporting, and, combined with our client-side script, give you visibility into suspicious script behavior via full client-side forensics.

 CSP headers tell the browser which domains are allowed to serve JavaScript on your site.
 Any script from an unauthorized source gets blocked before it can execute, preventing obvious attacks from unknown domains.

 cside analyzes your website's script usage and generates optimized CSP policies automatically.
-No need to manually maintain whitelist of approved domains—we handle the complexity for you.
+No need to manually maintain a whitelist of approved domains; we handle the complexity for you.

 As your website evolves and adds new third-party integrations, cside keeps your CSP policies up to date and alerts you to violations in real-time through our unified security dashboard.

-cside offers greater protection at a lower cost.
-A properly configured Content Security Policy (CSP) can help prevent dangerous third-party script sources from being fetched.
-With cside, you can deploy a Content Security Policy and use the cside endpoint included in your plan.
-We offer a single pane of glass to handle violations, reporting, and combined with our client-side script, give you visibility into suspicious script behavior via full client-side forensics.
+We offer greater protection at a lower cost.
+Dangerous third-party scripts can be prevented with a properly configured Content Security Policy (CSP).
+You can deploy your CSP and use the cside endpoint included in your plan.
+We offer a single pane of glass to handle violations, reporting, and, combined with our client-side script, give you visibility into suspicious script behavior via full client-side forensics.

 | | cside | DataDome | Imperva Client Side Protection | Reflectiz | Report URI | Cloudflare Page Shield | Fastly Client-Side Protection |